tc09-brcm-social/cadirMgmt/samples/README.md

 	* When there are multiple dxagent machines,
 	* registering them on this same environment will make dxagent
 	* connectivity information available for other environments.
+* smuserjson -- outputs a sample SiteMinder User Directory DSA JSON payload
+	* by default, it uses defdata to start building the payload